BuzzCutNorman/target-mssql/README.md

 Built with the [Meltano Target SDK](https://sdk.meltano.com).
 ### Whats New 🛳️🎉
+**2024-01-31 Upgraded to Meltano Singer-SDK 0.34.1:** Happy New Year!!!🎉.
+My goal was to start using tags and releases by 2024 and was pretty close.
+You can now lock on a release number if you want.

 **2023-10-16 Upgraded to Meltano Singer-SDK 0.32.0:** SQLAlchemy 2.x is main stream in this version so I took advantage of that and bumped from `1.4.x` to `2.x`.
 The issue with Windows wheels for `pymssql` was resolved so I bumped it back up to `2.2.8`.
 In the `hd_jsonschema_types` the `minimum` and `maximum` values used to define `NUMERIC` or `DECIMAL` precision and scale values were being rounded.
 This caused an issue with the translation on the target side.
 I leveraged scientific notation to resolve this.
 Runs that contained streams with `strings` as primary keys were failing during table creation.
 This has been resolved by setting all primary key columns of `string` type to a size of `450` bytes or `NVARCHAR(450)`.

 **2023-04-26 New HD JSON Schema Types:**  Added translations for HD JSON Schema definitions of Xml and Binary types from the buzzcutnorman `tap-mssql`.
 This is Thanks🙏 to Singer-SDK 0.24.0 which allows for JSON Schema `contentMediaType` and `contentEncoding`.
 Currently all Binary data types are decoded before being inserted as `VARBINARY`.  `XML` types do not have the Collection XML schema just the XML content.